 Virtual Simulators vs. Other Training Methods

 Simulators are designed to immerse officers in what feels like potentially dangerous situations.
-Each VirTra simulator is equipped with a variety of scenarios that cover a wide array of training topics, as mentioned above, and the ability to customize certain scenarios to fit department needs.
+Each VirTra simulator is equipped with a variety of scenarios and curriculum that cover a wide array of training topics, as mentioned above, and the ability to customize certain scenarios to fit department needs.

 Other training methods, such as lectures, roleplay or actors, can consume a lot of time and money or break the illusion of reality.
 This makes it difficult for training officers to learn stress inoculation or how to make the best decision in a difficult situation.
 Rather than sticking with just traditional forms of training, departments should enhance their training with the physical application through a use of force simulator.